 The Citadel Hill laboratory in Plymouth is a unique location offering a range of facilities supporting wide range of marine biological sciences.
 The Web pages provide some detail on the major facilities but for more information please contact us.

-The scientific areas supported by the systems all have piped filtered and unfiltered seawater and fall into three main categories:
+Currently the seawater laboratory covers an area of 492 m2 and holds upwards of 50 tanks ranging from small volume aquaria to large specialist holding tanks.
+The scientific areas supported by the systems all have piped seawater and fall into three main categories:

-(2) Three constant temperature (CT) rooms cover a combined area of 40 m2 and are also fitted with photoperiod control.
-Wet benches connected to the re-circulating supply with flexible small-tank space for close-controlled research make up the seawater facilties within each of these rooms.
+(3) Three constant temperature (CT) rooms cover a combined area of 40 m2 and are also fitted with photoperiod control.
+Wet benches connected to the re-circulating supply with flexible small-tank space for close-controlled research make up the seawater facilities within each of these rooms.

 The Marine Biological Association works with the Plymouth Marine Laboratory in operating two robust and versatile MCA Workboat research vessels, the Plymouth Quest and the MBA Sepia.
 The vessels undertake biological, chemical and physical sampling, trawling, hauling, dredging, towing, equipment deployment and oceanographic measurements.